async-profiler/async-profiler/docs/ConverterUsage.md

 # Converter Usage & Demo

-Async profiler provides the ability to convert `jfr` output format to `html`, `collapsed`, `pprof` and `pb.gz` formats and `html` output format to `collapsed` format.
-The output format specified can be only one at a time for conversion from `jfr` to any of the available formats.

 ## Usage

 `jfrconv [options] <input> [<input>...] <output>`

+The output format specified can be only one at a time for conversion from one format to another.

 ### Available arguments